 Building a Jenkins pipeline for API services in Dataiku DSS¶

 In this article, we will present a step-by-step guide on how to deploy a DSS API service usable for real-time scoring.
+This is part of a series of articles regarding CI/CD with DSS with other examples.

 In order to follow this article, you need to be comfortable both with Jenkins and Dataiku DSS, especially its real-time prediction features.
 Following the tutorial Real-Time Deployment is a must.